andromaqui/urlshortener/README.md

 The schema for the URL shortener application using a NoSQL database (like `MongoDB`) is represented by the `UrlEntity` class, which corresponds to the url_mappings collection.
 Here’s a breakdown of the fields:

-`id`: Unique identifier for each URL mapping (automatically generated by the database).
+1. `id`: Unique identifier for each URL mapping (automatically generated by the database).
-`shortUrl`: The shortened URL that maps to the long URL, indexed for quick retrieval and must be unique.
+2. `shortUrl`: The shortened URL that maps to the long URL, indexed for quick retrieval and must be unique.
-`longUrl`: The original URL that the shortened version points to.
+3. `longUrl`: The original URL that the shortened version points to.
-`creationDate`: Timestamp indicating when the mapping was created.
+4. `creationDate`: Timestamp indicating when the mapping was created.

 ### Actuator

 Actuator exposes the endpoints health, info and prometheus which are crucial for monitoring Spring Boot applications.
  1. The health endpoint `(/actuator/health)` provides real-time status information, allowing teams to quickly assess application health and troubleshoot issues.
  2. The info endpoint `(/actuator/info)` exposes metadata about the application, such as its version and build details, which aids in tracking deployments and understanding application context.
- 3. prometheus endpoint `(/actuator/prometheus)` facilitates the collection of application metrics for performance monitoring, enabling teams to analyze data and optimize resource usage effectively.
+ 3. The prometheus endpoint `(/actuator/prometheus)` facilitates the collection of application metrics for performance monitoring, enabling teams to analyze data and optimize resource usage effectively.
 Together, these endpoints support proactive management and enhance operational visibility .

 ### TODO
 - [ ] Implement CI/CD.